qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * If you have just installed our plugin, then please wait for at-least 24 hours before you 	start seeing any data in your GA.
 If you still face this issue after 24 hours, please reach out to us via <a href="https://wordpress.org/support/plugin/enhanced-e-commerce-for-woocommerce-store" target="_blank">support thread</a>.

-= Since I have Implemented GA Script (UA tag) Via GTM, I didn't enable Add Universal Analytics Tracking Code option, but seems that it is not working. =
+= Since I have Implemented GA Script (UA tag) Via GTM, I didn't enable Add Global site Tracking Code option, but seems that it is not working. =

 When you have the UA script/tag implemented via your GTM, it may happen sometimes that the script might take/make any delay in loading on your store, due to which our plugin may not work well on your store.

 Reason :

-* Our Plugin's script works/fetches the data based on the GA's default tracker ('ga' in the case of Universal Analytics script used in our plugin).
+* Our Plugin's script works/fetches the data based on the GTAG's default tracker ('gtag' in the case of Universal Analytics script used in our plugin).
 While you implement the UA tracking script from your GTM, the script in your store may not be able to initialize the tracker, which in turn will hinder the plugin from populating insights in your Analytics account.

+= Does your plugin supports new Global Site Tag (gtag.js)? =

+Yes our plugin supports new Global Site Tag (gtag.js).

+= Since I have Implemented Old GA Script (UA Script) Manually in my store, I didn't enable Add Global site Tracking Code option gtag.js, but seems that it is not working. =

+When you have the Old UA script implemented Manually in your store, it is not working with our plugin.

+Reason :

+* Our Plugin's script works/fetches the data based on the GTAG's default tracker ('gtag' in the case of Universal Analytics script used in our plugin).
+While you implement the Old UA tracking script manually, the script in your store may not be able to initialize the tracker, which in turn will hinder the plugin from populating insights in your Analytics account.

 = Where I can see my all Enhanced Ecommerce Reports (Eg. Sales Report,Product Performance Report)? =